emirbaycan/vscoder-copilot/README.md

 ### General Questions

 **Q: Do I need to pay for anything?**
 A: The VS Code extension is completely free!
-The mobile app has a free tier (50 AI messages/day) and optional premium subscriptions for unlimited usage.
+The mobile app offers a 1-day free trial, then requires a premium subscription (Monthly $9.99 or Annual $99.99) for unlimited AI features.

 **Q: Does this work with my existing GitHub Copilot subscription?**
 A: Yes!
 VSCoder uses your existing GitHub Copilot subscription.
 You just need Copilot installed and authenticated in VS Code.